Kruer-Lab/wes_gatk_v2/README.md

     - If running locally: `nextflow run main.nf -profile local`
     - If running in HPC interactive session: `nextflow run main.nf -profile clusterLocal`
         - Ensure Singularity is loaded `module load singularity/3.8.0`
-    - If running headless on HPC (recommended): `sbatch submitNextflowRun.sh`
+    - If running headless on HPC (recommended):
+        - Agave: `sbatch submitNextflowRun.sh`
+        - Sol: `sbatch submitNextflowRunSol.sh`

 ## Sample sheet format
 The sample sheet is a .tsv file containing a trio on each row.
 The sample sheet also supports larger families with the other members specified under the `Other_Members` column separated by commas.
 Each entry contains the directory name that the read pairs are inside of.